The ultimate guide to Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios in Orlando (updated for 2025)

 Guests dodge huge turbolaser cannons as they attempt to escape a First Order Star Destroyer as part of Star Wars: Rise of the Resistance (Photo: Matt Stroshane)

-Though there are only two rides in Star Wars: Galaxy’s Edge, they are by far two of the most immersive and technologically advanced attractions in all of the Orlando theme parks.
+Though there are only two rides in Star Wars: Galaxy’s Edge, they are by far two of the most immersive and technologically advanced attractions at Walt Disney World.
 Here’s what you need to know about each ride before you blast off.

 Millennium Falcon: Smugglers Run

-Take up your rightful place in the Millennium Falcon’s cockpit in one of three roles (pilot, gunner, or engineer) in this Star Wars ride.
-Each role has different responsibilities during the experience, but if you want to be the one to “punch it” to hyperspace, try to get the right side pilot’s seat.
+Take up your rightful place in the Millennium Falcon’s cockpit in one of three roles: pilot, gunner, or engineer.
+Each role has different responsibilities during the experience.
+If you want to be the one to “punch it” to hyperspace, try to get the right side pilot’s seat.
 The minimum height requirement for Millennium Falcon: Smugglers Run is 38 inches and rider swap is available.
+If you’re traveling solo, the attraction also offers a single rider line, though you’re likely to only get engineer as your role since you’ll be paired up with other people who usually get assignments first.

 Star Wars: Rise of the Resistance

-ORLANDO VACATIONS: 12 Best Things to Do in Orlando Besides the Theme Parks
+ORLANDO VACATIONS: 12 best things to do in Orlando beyond the theme parks

-How to Have the Best Orlando Star Wars: Galaxy’s Edge Experience
+How to have the best Star Wars: Galaxy’s Edge Experience in Orlando

 Poe Dameron's X-wing at Star Wars: Galaxy's Edge in Orlando (Photo: Walt Disney World)